bringing good fire to the land

 Sonoma County ecosystems evolved with naturally occurring fire, shaping the ways in which plants grow and disperse their seeds, soils rejuvenate, and supply conditions that host diverse native species critical for the food chain.
 This area was further shaped and maintained by Indigenous peoples’ land management practices, including the use of localized fire to augment the productivity of forests, grasslands, shrublands, and marsh.
 Working in harmony with the landscape, they used low-intensity fire to sustain healthy, resilient ecosystems and to produce food, fiber, and medicine.
 However, European colonization decimated local Indigenous populations, divided, and privatized the landscape, and suppressed indigenous land management practices.
 We recognize that returning good fire to the land is an essential tool to restoring balance and resilience into our forests.

-Thousands of acres of forested areas in Sonoma County have transformed due to modern forestry practices including the suppression of prescribed fire regimens.
-As a result, the forests have overgrown into densely wooded areas, become degraded from the stress of increased heat and extended periods of drought dramatically decreasing their resilience to wildfire outbreaks.
+Thousands of acres of forested areas in Sonoma County have transformed due to modern forestry practices including fire suppression.
+As a result, the forests have overgrown into densely wooded areas, become degraded from the stress of increased heat and extended periods of drought, dramatically decreasing their resilience to wildfire outbreaks.
 Left in these conditions, they pose a major risk to the surrounding communities and could succumb to a massive wildfire event.

 Restoring the health of the forest through land management practices that enhance their strength and promote their wellbeing will provide the best defense against a changing climate that threatens their existence.
 In collaboration with communities, local government agencies, nonprofits, and Indigenous tribes, we are restoring fire’s ecological role in areas where the geography and ecology are best suited for this vegetation management practice.
 Reintroducing good fire is one tool we use in concert with other management practices that collectively work together to help mitigate the effects of climate change, promote ecosystem health and biodiversity, and improve the fire resilience and safety of our communities.